sambanova/ai-starter-kit/README.md

 ## Setting your embedding models

-Currently, you can set your embedding models on SambaNova Cloud, SambaStudio, or CPU.
+Currently, you can set your embedding models on SambaCloud, SambaStudio, or CPU.

 ### Use SambaNovaCloud embeddings (Option 1)

 To integrate your embedding model deployed on SambaStudio with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

 - Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
-- Set your SambaNova Cloud variables in `.env` file as:
+- Set your SambaCloud variables in `.env` file as:

 ``` bash
 SAMBANOVA_API_KEY="89abcdef-0123-4567-89ab-cdef01234567"